Topologies on the future causal completion: The topology

-\begin{Theorem} Let $X$ be a well-behaved past-full chr. space, let $a \in (IP (X))^\N $, let $a_\infty \in IP(X)$.
+\begin{Theorem} Let $X$ be a well-behaved past-full chr. space, let $a \in (P (X))^\N $, let $a_\infty \in P(X)$.
 Let $d$ be a compatible Heine-Borel metric on $X$.
-Then the corresponding $d_1 $ is a metric on $IP(X)$.
-The following are equivalent:
+Then the following are equivalent:

-\begin{enumerate} \item $\cl \o a$ converges in $(C(X), d_1)$ to $a_\infty$, \item For every finite non-atomic strictly positive Borel measure $\mu$ on $X$ and for every compact subset $K$ of $X$, $\lim_{n \rightarrow \infty} (\mu (\Delta (a_\infty \cap K, a(n) \cap K) )) = 0$ and $\d_\mu: IP(X) \times IP(X) \rightarrow \R$ defined by $\delta_\mu (A,B) := \mu (\Delta (A,B)) $ is a metric topologically equivalent to $d_1$, \item $\forall C \in K(X) :$ $\lim_{n \rightarrow \infty} (d_{H (g)} (\cl (a_\infty \cap C), \cl (a(n) \cap C))) = 0 \ \forall g \in {\rm Metr} (C)$ compatible, \item $I^- (\limsup a) = I^-(\liminf a) = a_\infty$, \item $\Int (\limsup (a)) = \Int (\liminf (a)) = a_\infty $, \item $\cl (\limsup (a)) = \cl (\liminf (a)) = \cl (a_\infty)$, \item $\widetilde {\limsup (a)} = \widetilde {\liminf (a)} = \cl (a_\infty)$, \item $L_+(a) = \{ a_\infty\}$, \item $a$ converges in $(IP(X), \tau_+)$ to $a_\infty$. \end{enumerate}
+\begin{enumerate} \item $\cl \o a$ converges in $(C(X), d_1)$ to $\cl (a_\infty)$, \item For every finite non-atomic strictly positive Borel measure $\mu$ on $X$ and for every compact subset $K$ of $X$, $\lim_{n \rightarrow \infty} (\mu (\Delta (a_\infty \cap K, a(n) \cap K) )) = 0$ and $\d_\mu: IP(X) \times IP(X) \rightarrow \R$ defined by $\delta_\mu (A,B) := \mu (\Delta (A,B)) $ is a metric topologically equivalent to $d_1$, \item $\forall C \in K(X) :$ $\lim_{n \rightarrow \infty} (d_{H (g)} (\cl (a_\infty \cap C), \cl (a(n) \cap C))) = 0 \ \forall g \in {\rm Metr} (C)$ compatible, \item $I^- (\limsup a) = I^-(\liminf a) = a_\infty$, \item $\Int (\limsup (a)) = \Int (\liminf (a)) = a_\infty $, \item $\cl (\limsup (a)) = \cl (\liminf (a)) = \cl (a_\infty)$, \item $\widetilde {\limsup (a)} = \widetilde {\liminf (a)} = \cl (a_\infty)$, \item $L_+(a) = \{ a_\infty\}$, \item $a$ converges in $(P(X), \tau_+)$ to $a_\infty$. \end{enumerate}

-In particular, 8. $\Leftrightarrow$ 9. shows that $(IP(X), \tau_+, L_+) $ is of first order.
-If $X$ is a g.h. spacetime, all nine conditions are equivalent to: For $t$ a continuous Cauchy time function and $f(t,A)$ defined as above, $f (t,a(n))$ converges to $f(t,a_\infty)$ pointwise, or equivalently, in the compact-open topology (*). \end{Theorem}
+In particular, 8. $\Leftrightarrow$ 9. shows that $(P(X), \tau_+, L_+) $ is of first order.
+If $X$ is a g.h. spacetime, all nine conditions are equivalent to: For $t$ a continuous Cauchy time function and $f(t,A)$ defined as above, directly before this theorem, $f (t,a(n))$ converges to $f(t,a_\infty)$ pointwise, or equivalently, in the compact-open topology (*). \end{Theorem}

+\V {\bf Remark.} Beem's original definition of $\tau_+$ in \cite{Beem!} is Item 7.
+In his Proposition 3 he shows equivalence of Items 1 and 7, and he states without proof 1. $\Leftrightarrow$ 2. for manifolds with compact Cauchy surface.

-\V {\bf Remark.} \v Different from the topology $\tau_+$, neither the metrics inducing it nor even their uniform structures are functorial, as the choice of $\mu$ is highly arbitrary.
-However, it is possible to construct natural metrics e.g. in the category of tuples consisting of g.h. spacetimes and their Cauchy surfaces or in the category of temporally compact g.h. spacetimes, cf \cite{oM-Finiteness}.
+\V {\bf Remark.} \v Unlike the topology $\tau_+$, neither the metrics inducing it nor their uniform structures are functorial, by the unfunctorial choice of $\mu$.
+But we can construct natural metrics e.g. in the category of temporally compact g.h. spacetimes, cf. \cite{oM-Finiteness}.

 \V {\bf Proof.} First we want to show that Items 1,3,4,6,7 and 8 are equivalent without further conditions.

 $(1) \Leftrightarrow (3)$: see Th. \ref{HB}.

 $(1) \Rightarrow (7)$: This is the second last assertion of Th. \ref{Busemann}.